-'''

 Question.
-Is x \cdot y = z?
+Is $x \cdot y = z$?

-'''

 The obvious thing to do is to multiply x and y and check whether the answer is z.
-It is important to notice that the time to do that is not a constant, since x, y and z can be very large.
+It is important to notice that the time needed to do that is not a constant, since x, y and z can be very large.
 When a number occurs in the input, its length is the number of digits needed to write it down.
 For example, 490 has length 3.
 The algorithm that you learned in elementary school multiplies an i-digit number by a j-digit number in time O(ij).
-The length of the input is the total number of symbols needed.
+The length of the input is the total number of symbols that it contains.
 Clearly, if x has length i and y has length j and the total length of the input if n, then i < n and j < n, and it is possible to check an integer product in time $O(n^2)$.
 That is polynomial time.

-12.2.4 Example: is x a prime number?
+14.2.4 Example: Is x a Prime Number?